makimattila/makimattila.github.io/index.md

 ## About Me

-I am a Ph.D. student in economics at Aalto University.
+I am a PhD student in economics at Aalto University.
 My research is mostly theoretical, but it addresses questions that are close to practical issues.
 I am particularly interested in how incomplete information influences market behavior and optimal government policy.

 ## Working Papers